 5. Attend residency interviews:

 After applying, the next step is waiting for interview invitations from the programs we have applied.
 The more invitations one gets, the better.
 It is not possible to MATCH in a program without attending an interview.
 Acing your interviews is crucial.
 The interview is probably the most important factor used by programs to rank you high in their rank order list.
-We will provide information to help you prepare as much as possible for your interviews in the following posts.
+After the COVID-19 pandemic, interviews have continued to be conducted virtually although some programs could consider invitations for in-person interviews.

 6. Apply for the NRMP MATCH